johnlacomba/Game-SpaceTradingSim/COGNITO_INTEGRATION_VERIFIED.md

 **Next Step**: Install Terraform and run `./deploy-aws.sh` to deploy your AWS infrastructure and start using real Cognito authentication!

-Your Space Trading Simulation now has enterprise-grade authentication powered by AWS Cognito! 🚀
+Your Sphere of Influence game now has enterprise-grade authentication powered by AWS Cognito! 🚀